This information will help you prepare for your skin surgery at Memorial Sloan Kettering (MSK).

-Your doctor will give you instructions for when to stop taking these medications, if needed.
-Do not stop taking any prescription medications without talking with your doctor.
+Your healthcare provider will give you instructions for when to stop taking these medications, if needed.
+Do not stop taking any prescription medications without talking with your healthcare provider.

 Anticoagulants (blood thinners)

-Tell your doctor if you take any blood thinners (medications that affect the way your blood clots).
+Tell your healthcare provider if you take any blood thinners (medications that affect the way your blood clots).
 Whether they recommend you stop taking the medication depends on the reason you’re taking it.

 Here is a list of common blood thinners.
 This list doesn’t include all blood thinners.
-Ask your doctor or nurse if you’re unsure about any medications.
+Ask your healthcare provider if you’re unsure about any medications.

 |aspirin (Ecotrin®, Aggrenox®)||dabigatran (Pradaxa®)||heparin|

 |cilostazol (Pletal®)||dipyridamole (Aggrenox®)||warfarin (Coumadin®)|